orange-morph/cactus-on-rails/cactus-on-rails/README.md

 Installation and deployment notes:

-* Ruby 2.2 required, MySqlite3 required
+* Ruby 2.2 required, MySqlite3 required, built in Rails 5

 * Ruby / Rails installation - on windows use the Ruby Installer / Rails installer (will install git and mysqlite3 if required)
 * then gem install bundler